multiparty/jiff/README.md

 `$ npm test`

+## Hooks
+JIFF client and server instances support hooks.
+Hooks can be provided in the options parameter at creation time, or can be provided/modified after creation.
+Hooks allow users to provide custom functionality to be executed at critical times during the computation, or to provide different implementations of specified primitives and operations (e.g. using a different sharing scheme).

+Check out the client side [hooks documentation](hooks.md).
+If hooks are used to provide important reusable funcationality, then it is recommended to bundle these hooks in a JIFF module (next section).

+## Modules
+JIFF supports implementing modules on top of the base implementation to provide additional extended functionality.
+Two important modules are implemented and provided in this repository: bignumbers and fixedpoint arithmetic (in progress).
+The modules can be found under modules/.
+Check out the documentation inside modules/jiff-client-fixedpoint.js for instructions on how to create modules.

+Both client and server supports modules.
+Some modules requires customizing both server and clients to behave properly (like bignumbers modules).
+Other modules may require only server or client side modification (fixedpoint arithmetic module is only client side).
+A server that partipicates in the computation will require only the client side module to get the additional functionality (unless that module depends on server side modification as well like bignumbers).

+For examples on how to use a module, check out the following files:

+1. index-bignumber.js: using the server with the bignumbers module.
+2. tests/mocha-bignumber: test suite for the bignumber module in nodejs.
+3. apps/sum-fixed.html: using fixedpoint arithmetic module in the browser.
+4. server-apps/sum-fixed.html: using fixedpoint arithmetic in nodejs.

+To run the bignumber test suite:

+`$ npm run-script test-bignumber`

 ## Information and Collaborators
 More information about this project, including collaborators and publications, can be found at [multiparty.org](https://multiparty.org/).